catalystneuro/dan-lab-to-nwb/src/dan_lab_to_nwb/huang_2025/huang_2025_notes.md

 - Laser is On during St1/St2 and LasT

 ## Video
-- TODO: Update VideoInterface on neuroconv to make it easier to update the descriptions.
 - Cam1.onset = Temporal alignment times for camera

 ## Behavior